 I don't see the 1-way strength option...
 Why?

 If you don't see the '1-way' strength option, that is because you have not leveled up.
-Level up to Expert by completing the various Hexawise test design achievements.
+Level up to Expert by completing the certification courses.
 We hide this feature from those that have not proven their skill in Hexawise.
-Given the extreme implications of a plan created without proper knowledge of the 1-way strength, we reserve this advanced feature for only those on the path to test design Nirvana.
+Given the extreme implications of a plan created without proper knowledge of the 1-way strength, we reserve this advanced feature for only those on the path to Test Design Nirvana.